 Due to the huge number of wins that you could win and the machine's inability to payout automatically, it became very difficult to manage.
 That as when Charles Fey devised a much simpler automatic machine with three spinning reels.
 They contained just five symbols which were horseshoes, diamonds, spades, hearts, and a Liberty Bell.
 The reduction of both wheels and symbols made wins easier to read.
 As a result, it was easier to create an automated payout system.

 So if the original machines had symbols like horseshoes, where did the cherries, lemon and melons come from?
 At the time, there were quite stringent gambling laws in place in the USA.
 To get around this, prizes were often paid out in food rather than money.
 In particular, chewing gum was a firm favourite.
 As a result, the images displayed were actually the flavours of the chewing gum that you could win.

 It wasn't until 1963 that slot machines, as we know them today, came into being.
 Bally developed the first fully electromechanical machine, called Money Honey.
 It's popularity led to the rise of electronic games soon the lever operated machines became few and far between.

 With many advancements through the years, in 1976 a slot using a 19-inch Sony Trinitron colour receiver for the display was developed.
 It included logic boards for all the necessary slot functions.
 The Las Vegas Hilton Hotel trialled the gaming machine first and following some cheat proof tweaks, the video slot machine was approved by the Nevada State Gaming Commission.

 The creators, Fortune Coin Co. were purchased by IGT (International Gaming Technology) in 1978.
-And for those who are interested, IGT are still one of the biggest names in slot gaming in the world.
-In fact they still continually create games that are in use in nearly every online gaming and casino site in the world.
+And for those who are interested, IGT is still one of the biggest names in slot gaming in the world.
+In fact, they still continually create games that are in use in nearly every online gaming and casino site in the world.